 Our board-certified urologists at Urology of Greater Atlanta have extensive experience diagnosing and treating bladder cancer.
 Call or make an appointment online to book a consultation at one of our many locations throughout Georgia!

 What Is Bladder Cancer?

-Bladder cancer is a cancer that usually begins in the cells that line the inside of the bladder.
+Bladder cancer is cancer that usually begins in the cells that line the inside of the bladder.
+The disease is more common in older adults and far more prevalent among men than women.
 It occurs when the cells of the bladder start to grow abnormally, ultimately forming a tumor.
-While the cancer is most often associated with the bladder, it’s not uncommon to see it spread throughout the urinary system.
-If diagnosed early, bladder cancer is highly treatable.